-Make the dough.
-In the bowl of a food processor fitted with the pastry cutter attachment, combine the flour, sugar, cinnamon, and salt in a large mixing bowl.
-Cut the butter into small cubes; add them, along with the vanilla extract, to the flour mixture and mix with your hands or a fork until the dough comes together.
+- Make the dough.
+In the bowl of a food processor fitted with the pastry cutter attachment, combine the flour, sugar, cinnamon, and salt.
+Pulse briefly.
+Cut the butter into small cubes; add them, along with the vanilla extract, to the flour mixture and pulse until the butter is completely combined with the flour mixture.

-Chill the dough.
+- Chill the dough.
 Form the dough into a disc.
 Wrap it in a layer of plastic wrap and chill in the refrigerator for 1 hour.
 (You can see examples of how to do this in my pie crust recipe.)

 - Roll out the dough.
-Take the dough out of the refrigerator and place it on a lightly floured work surface, then roll it out into a 0.1-inch-thick circle.
+Take the dough out of the refrigerator and place it on a lightly floured work surface, then roll it out into about 0.1-inches thick.

 Tips for Success

 Here are some tips to help make these Nutella Biscuits perfect!